RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) has become an active research topic in computer vision because of its ability to learn generalizable representations from large-scale unlabeled data and offer good performance in downstream tasks, \eg, classification, detection, segmentation, \etc Contrastive learning, one of the popular directions in SSL, has attracted a lot of attention due to its ease of use in pretext designing and capacity to generalize across various visual tasks.
+Self-supervised learning (SSL) has become an active research topic in computer vision because of its ability to learn generalizable representations from large-scale unlabeled data and offer good performance in downstream tasks~\cite{zhang2020empowering,zhang2022vitaev2,li2022exploring,chen2017deeplab,wang2020self}.
+Contrastive learning, one of the popular directions in SSL, has attracted a lot of attention due to its ease of use in pretext designing and capacity to generalize across various visual tasks.

 Current contrastive learning methods typically use augmented views of the same image as positive pairs and maximize their mutual information.
 Cropping is by far the most popular augmentation technique.
 By randomly cropping regions from the same images and treating the cropped regions as positive pairs, the methods in \cite{chen2020a,chen2020improved,chen2021exploring,grill2020bootstrap,he2020momentum,chen2020big} have shown promising results in image classification.
 Multi-crop~\cite{caron2020unsupervised,caron2021emerging} has been investigated as a way to improve performance even further by generating more diverse candidates and facilitating the model learning a better feature representation.
-Constrained cropping strategies have recently been developed by some methods~\cite{zhao2021self,xie2021detco,yang2021instance,roh2021spatially,xie2021propagate} to ensure that two cropped views contain shared regions of a specific size and to improve models' performance on dense prediction tasks by constructing contrastive pairs within the shared regions.
+Constrained cropping strategies~\cite{zhao2021self,xie2021detco,yang2021instance,roh2021spatially,xie2021propagate} have recently been developed to ensure that two cropped views contain shared regions of a specific size and to improve models' performance on dense prediction tasks by constructing contrastive pairs within the shared regions.
 These methods have achieved superior performance on a variety of visual tasks by leveraging various cropping strategies to construct contrastive pairs during pretraining.

-However, the left regions after cropping have received little attention, despite the fact that the cropped and left regions together make up the same image instance and both contribute to the category's description.
+However, the remained regions after cropping have received little attention, despite the fact that the cropped and remained regions together make up the same image instance and both contribute to the category's description.
 We argue that using both regions during pretraining would help the model learn better complete visual representations of object instances, which will improve the model's performance on downstream classification and dense prediction tasks.